Advanced Academic Programs

-Level I: Grades K-6 – All students receive lessons in critical and creative thinking strategies and some AAP curriculum lessons.
+Access to Rigor (Level I): Grades K-6 – All students receive lessons in critical and creative thinking strategies and some AAP curriculum lessons.

-Level II: Grades K-6 – Identified students receive AAP curriculum lessons in the general education setting in areas of academic strength.
+Subject Specific (Level II): Grades K-6 – Identified students receive AAP curriculum lessons in the general education setting in areas of academic strength.

-Level III: Grades 3-6 – Identified students receive AAP curriculum lessons in more than one academic content area.
+Part-Time (Level III): Grades 3-6 – Identified students receive AAP curriculum lessons in more than one academic content area.
 The Advanced Academic Resource Teacher (AART) leads these lessons.
 Programming has increased depth and complexity in several content areas.

-Level IV: Grades 3-8 – Identified students receive AAP curriculum lessons full-time.
+Full-Time (Level IV): Grades 3-8 – Identified students receive AAP curriculum lessons full-time.
 Programming has increased depth, complexity, and pace in all academic content areas.